sserkanakin/controlled_dataset_laplace/blog_post.md

 a standard WideResNet model on the original training data.
 We then wrap the trained model with the `laplace-torch` package to fit a last-layer Gaussian approximation using the Kronecker-factored (K-FAC) structure.
-After comparing MAP and Laplace predictions we show that the colour shift roughly doubles the ECE.
-The Laplace model reduces that ECE by about half while keeping the accuracy within 0.2 percentage points of the MAP estimate.
+After comparing MAP and Laplace predictions we show that the colour shift doubled the ECE in our experiment.
+Surprisingly, the Laplace approximation increased calibration error further while accuracy remained within 0.1 percentage points of the MAP estimate.
 Scripts to reproduce the entire experiment are included and run in under ten minutes on a typical 8‑core CPU.